 - What do you do when a customer is unhappy?

-Consumers reviewing every detail of their lives on sites like TripAdvisor, Yelp, Google, and even Facebook is a regular part of everyday life.
-Review culture is so ingrained in most of us that leaving an online review is the assumed next step after finishing a meal, checking out of a hotel or leaving a doctor’s office.
+Consumers review their experiences on sites like TripAdvisor, Yelp, Google, and even Facebook as a regular part of everyday life.
+And people depend on reading those reviews to make better buying decisions.
+Review culture is so ingrained in many of us that leaving an online review is the assumed next step after finishing a meal, checking out of a hotel, or leaving a doctor’s office.

 It is also something that businesses must contend with and learn how to do so professionally and correctly.
-While a complaint that the receptionist was a bit rude may seem like an innocent act of free speech to the reviewer, the stakes are high for business owners:
+While a complaint that the receptionist was a bit rude may seem like an innocent act of free speech to the reviewer, the stakes are high for business owners.
+Here's why:

 - 85% of consumers trust online reviews as much as personal recommendations.